qaribhaider/Wordpress-Posts-QR-Code/Readme.md

 ### Installation

-- Install the plugin from WordPress directory OR upload the plugin to plugins directory after downloading from here
+- Install the plugin from WordPress directory OR upload the plugin to plugins directory after downloading from here (make sure to install composer dependencies if you are directly downloading from github)
 - Activate the plugin

 ### Settings